-- Stack merges datasets one on top of the other (vertically).
-To merge datasets side-by-side (horizontally) use Join. - If you align by Column number the header of the first input is used. - Messages are shown in the Warnings tab for: - duplicated column names within an input dataset when Align columns by is set to Header name - o columns stacked under columns with different names when Align columns by is set to Column number - o differing numbers of columns between input datasets - It is sometimes useful to Stack a single dataset, so you can add more inputs later.
+- The stacking order depends on the vertical (Y-axis) position of the inputs. - Stack merges datasets one on top of the other (vertically).
+To merge datasets side-by-side (horizontally) use Join. - If you align by Column number the header of the first input is used. - Messages are shown in the Warnings tab for: - duplicated column names within an input dataset when Align columns by is set to Header name - columns stacked under columns with different names when Align columns by is set to Column number - o differing numbers of columns between input datasets - It is sometimes useful to Stack a single dataset, so you can add more inputs later.

+- Cross

-- Cross - Join
+- Join

-Merge datasets
+- Merge datasets

-2.3.49 Stamp
+2.3.48 Stamp